How to Check a Builder’s VAT Registration in 2026 (UK)

 Why VAT registration matters when comparing quotes

 The VAT registration threshold in 2026 is £90,000 of taxable turnover (raised from £85,000 in April 2024).
 A builder below that threshold is not required to register and cannot legally add VAT — which is why a smaller sole trader’s quote can look 20% cheaper than a larger firm’s for the same work.
 A larger, VAT-registered contractor adds 20% VAT, but is typically a more established business.
 If you are VAT-registered yourself, a valid VAT invoice lets you reclaim the VAT.
+Some building work is zero-rated or reduced-rated whatever the builder’s size — for example, check whether a tarmac driveway is VAT-free before you assume 20% applies.

 Red flags to watch for

 Be cautious if a builder charges “VAT” but won’t provide a number, gives a number that fails the HMRC checker, or whose registered name doesn’t match the trading name.
 Charging VAT without being registered is a form of fraud — you’d be paying “VAT” that never reaches HMRC.
 Alongside the VAT check, verify the builder on Companies House, confirm membership of FMB or TrustMark, and ask to see public-liability insurance.
+It also pays to read the builder’s quote closely so any VAT assumption is itemised before you commit.

 FAQs